-On the other hand, much research and practice in low- and middle-income countries (LMICs), including Ethiopia and to a lesser degree Eritrea, has pre-occupied with ‘cultural’ aetiologies and sociological theories of gender inequality to explain and to address domestic violence, neglecting psychological, intergenerational, situational and other intersubjective parameters that have been more fully integrated in domestic violence studies and practice in industrialised societies.
+On the other hand, much research and practice in low- and middle-income countries (LMICs), including Ethiopia, has pre-occupied with ‘cultural’ aetiologies and sociological theories of gender inequality to explain and to address domestic violence, neglecting psychological, intergenerational, situational and other intersubjective parameters that have been more fully integrated in domestic violence studies and practice in industrialised societies.
 Some of this existing evidence has importantly linked faith-based values and spirituality to behaviour in romantic relationships, drawing from attachment and trauma theory, the implications of which still remain to be fully considered.

 This section aims to make available resources for domestic violence practitioners working internationally to help them in developing more understanding of the role of religio-cultural parameters in experiences of domestic violence and in formulating responses to the problem, as well as identify ways in which religious and psychological parameters contributing to domestic violence deterrence or continuation can be integrated in a common framework for better understanding and addressing the problem.

 3 June 2021

 The GBV AoR (Gender Based Violence Area of Responsibility) Community of Practice with the Institute for Research into Superdiversity (IRiS) at the University of Birmingham, JLI/SVRI Faith & GBV Hub and EQUISTY Gender Lab delivered a webinar to explore and exchange information with GBV practitioners on how to better understand how religion, faith, and spirituality can shape GBV survivors’ resilience, recovery, wellbeing and vulnerability.
 Dr Romina Istratii was one of the main speakers and gave a presentation titled “Understanding the colonial legacies that underpin engagements with religious parameters in humanitarian response and public health.”
 Dr Istratii noted that practitioners should recognise the epistemological legacies informing theories and practices in the respective sectors in order to understand the limitations of how these sectors currently respond to/work with religious parameters and how to achieve more substantive and nuanced engagement approaches.

 10 April 2021